 A student who has been accepted to The American University of Rome but cannot enroll immediately may request a deferral.
-Students who wish to defer are required to pay the non-refundable 500 tuition deposit.
+Students who wish to defer are required to pay the non-refundable Euro 1000 tuition deposit, plus Euro 500 non-refundable deferral fee.
 A deferral can be granted up to one academic year after which the student must re-apply for admission to the University.